andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

   <figcaption class="figure-caption">I mean just look at that ceramic!!</figcaption>
 </figure>

+While most cafes serve mugs of scalding hot over-roasted over-extracted sawdust masquerading as coffee, Tim Wendelboe serves his coffee at an approachable temperature, allowing the patron to experience its full bouquet of dazzling flavors.
+Forgoing the need for a handle, my squat coffee mug slightly resembles a Winnie the Pooh hunny pot - and the potion within is just as addicting.
+The coffee is a lithe ballerina flitting across my palate, each delicate tap of its en pointe toes enlivening individual tastebuds.

 <h4 class="article-subheader">Nature Walk</h4>
 Functionally caffeinated we step out into the beautiful Norwegian summer sunshine.
 Downtown is only a couple miles away so we decide to hoof it